 Students must apply for PSEO through the participating college or university.
-Each Semester, the School Counselor will provide students with the Notice of Student Registration (NOSR) Form.
-The student must complete Section 1 of the form.
-The School Counselor will complete Section 2 and send it to the postsecondary institution, along with the student's current transcript and test scores (if required).
+Each Semester, the students must also complete the digital Notice of Student Registration (NOSR) Form.
+The School Counselor will complete Section 2 of the NOSR and send the student's current transcript and test scores (if required) to the postsecondary institution.
 The student will register for classes after they have been accepted.
 When a PSEO student graduates from CMCS, he/she must contact the postsecondary institution to send a transcript to the college he/she will be attending.
 The PSEO grades are on the CMCS transcript, but colleges will also require a transcript directly from the PSEO institution.